lulogit/milepost-feature-extractor-docker/README.md

 ## Purpose
 Feature extraction is extremely useful in order to train the selection of compiler flags, in a machine learning setting.
-This renders possible to automaticcaly optimize the compilation process by setting the flags that best fit the program features.
+This renders possible to automaticaly optimize the compilation process by setting the flags that best fit the program features.
+See the [MILEPOST project description](http://ctuning.org/wiki/index.php/CTools:MilepostFramework) for details.

 ## The features
 As reported from [the official MILEPOST GCC 2.1 features description](http://ctuning.org/wiki/index.php/CTools:MilepostGCC:StaticFeatures:MILEPOST_V2.1), these are the supported features for different extractor files.